-Castlewood Canyon doesn’t have a lot of shade so you’ll want to make sure to bring sunscreen to protect yourself on the mostly exposed trails.
 There are numerous other hiking routes in the park and you can easily connect several trails together to make as long of a hike as you would like.
 There’s nice views in every direction, beautiful wildflowers, interesting rock formations and even an old dam that you can hike to.
 Castlewood Canyon is particularly nice in the fall when the changing leaves are gorgeous and the temperatures are cool.

 How to get to Castlewood Canyon State Park:

 The park is located in Franktown, Colorado, about 50 minutes southeast of Denver.
 You’ll find it right along Highway 83 (known as S. Parker Road in town).
-For the quickest route to the falls is the West Entry along Highway 86.
-Park at the Waterfall Parking Lot and take the Waterfall Spur to the Creek Bottom Trail.
-You’ll find the waterfall just a short bit south.
+The closest park entrance to the falls is the West Entry along Highway 86.
+Park at the Waterfall Parking Lot.
+From there, the waterfall is just a few minutes away along the Falls Spur and Creek Bottom Trails.

 5. Boulder Falls – Boulder

 If you’re looking for an easy waterfall hike close to Denver, Boulder Falls might just fit the bill.
-The waterfall is located just 100 yards from the trailhead and is reached by a quick and easy hike.
+The waterfall is located just 5 or so minutes from the trailhead and is reached by a quick and easy hike.
 Boulder Falls is about 70 feet tall and is tucked back in a picturesque canyon, making for a stunning view.
 A few years back, the falls closed for repairs and restoration for some time but the trail reopened in recent years with improved trails, making for a more enjoyable visit.
 So, if you’ve tried it in the past and were disappointed, it might be worth revisiting.